Beipan River: History

 The river was significant in history as a communications pathway between the Yelang and Nanyue kingdoms.

 Bridges

-The river is crossed by the Duge Bridge, the world's highest, the Qinglong Railway Bridge, the Guanxing Highway via the Beipan River Guanxing Highway Bridge, the Liupanshui-Baiguo Railway via the Beipan River Shuibai Railway Bridge, and the G60 Hukun Expressway via the Beipan River Hukun Expressway Bridge.
+The river is crossed by the world's highest bridge, the Huajiang Canyon Bridge, as well as the world's second highest bridge, the Duge Bridge.
+It is also crossed by the Qinglong Railway Bridge, the Guanxing Highway via the Beipan River Guanxing Highway Bridge, the Liupanshui-Baiguo Railway via the Beipan River Shuibai Railway Bridge, and the G60 Hukun Expressway via the Beipan River Hukun Expressway Bridge.
 All of these bridges are among the highest in the world.

 There are other bridges under construction over the river that are also extremely high: